 contact@consultdmw.com

-How to Link Tables in an Access Split Database at Startup
+How to Link Tables in a Split Microsoft® Access Database at Startup

 How to use VBA to link the front end (FE) of a split Access database to tables in the back end (BE) when a user opens the FE.